 The process of collaboration and support has already begun.
-The administrations of both school districts have been actively working together in the development of a detailed interim framework for implementation for each district to carry out the redistricting recommendations of the Commission, and to do so in ways that most effectively support the interests of their students and promote improvements in student learning.
+The administrations of both school districts have been actively working together with each other in the development of a detailed interim framework for implementation for each district to carry out the redistricting recommendations of the Commission, and to do so in ways that most effectively support the interests of their students and promote improvements in student learning.
 Those frameworks were developed using a template provided by the Commission to ensure that both district plans addressed the requirements for the transition, resource, and implementation plan defined by the enabling legislation and did so in a coordinated fashion.
-For each component of the transition and implementation plans, the districts were asked to identify guiding principles and central issues and to describe the actions required to address those issues, including the designation of responsibilities for carrying out those actions.
-The Commission has used the same template in this part of the plan.
+For each component of the transition and implementation plans, the districts were asked to identify guiding principles, and central issues, and to describe the actions required to address those issues, including the designation of responsibilities for carrying out those actions.
+The Commission has used the same template in this part of the plan. being submitted to the State Board of Education.